Ponragavan/React-Projects/README.md

 npm start
 ```

-## 3. Multipage app with 'createBrowserRouter':
+## 3. Multipage app with 'createBrowserRouter'

 This project is a multi-page web application built using React and the BrowserRouter component.
 It consists of multiple pages with navigation between them.